ubaranouski/symfony-assignments/README.md

 ## Content
 1. Client registration form on the Homepage `/`
 2. Rest api documentation `/api/doc`
-3. Protected admin webpage with the data received from the registration form `/admin`
+3. Protected admin webpage with the data received from the registration form `/admin`.
+Default credentials: `admin`/`123`